bazile-clyde/specifications/source/auth/auth.rst

 |
 If a username and password are not provided drivers MUST query a link-local AWS address for temporary credentials.
 If temporary credentials cannot be obtained then drivers MUST fail authentication and raise an error.
-If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then Drivers MUST assume that it was set by and AWS ECS agent and use the URI ``http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` to obtain temporary credentials.
+If the environment variable ``AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` is set then drivers MUST assume that it was set by and AWS ECS agent and use the URI ``http://169.254.170.2/$AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`` to obtain temporary credentials.
 Querying the URI will return the json response:

 .. code:: javascript